prisma/prisma/docs/tutorial.md

 }
 ```

-When collaborating on a project that uses Photon.js, this approach allows for conventional Node.js best practices where a team member can clone a Git repository and then run `npm install` to get their version of the Node dependencies inside their local `node_modules` directory.
+When collaborating on a project that uses Prisma Client JS, this approach allows for conventional Node.js best practices where a team member can clone a Git repository and then run `npm install` to get their version of the Node dependencies inside their local `node_modules` directory.

 Note that the version of the `@prisma/client` and `prisma2` packages must always be in sync!